izenynn/web-server/README.md

 ## Info

-This project aims to recreate a basic HTTP server following the HTTP/1.1 standard.
+This project aims to create a basic HTTP server following the HTTP/1.1 standard in C++98.

 - Status: on development
 - Result: n/a